 - The amount of the “retired pay” depends on the pay grade and time in service at the date of death.

-- By law, the SBP annuity of surviving spouses who also qualify for Dependency and Indemnity Compensation, DIC, paid by the Department of Veterans Affairs, is offset dollar-for-dollar.
+- By law, the SBP annuity of surviving spouses who also qualify for Dependency and Indemnity Compensation, paid by the Department of Veterans Affairs, is offset dollar-for-dollar.

 - SBP payments are subject to federal income taxes; DIC payments are tax exempt, giving the surviving spouse more “take-home” income.